0x010C/TilledMapDownloader/README.md

 ### Usage
 It takes the following parameters :
 * `--url "my.url"` _(required)_
 used to define the url pattern to get the tiles.
-There are 3 magic words that should be included in the url:
+There are 3 placeholders that should be included in the url:
   1. `___x___` to mark the location of x in the query
   2. `___y___` to mark the location of y in the query
   3. `___zoom___` to mark the location of the zoom level in the query (if relevant)